 There are a few great resources available to help us as we grow here.
 Tim Hegg’s Torah Resource is excellent.
 Also, here are a few of my own additional thoughts on this topic.

-- All Thy Commandments – Parts of Torah we can obey today
+- All Thy Commandments – Laws we can obey

 - Christ Is the End of the Law – Christlikeness: the goal of Torah

 - Disanulling the Command – Torah’s the standard, but it’s not eternal